 In 1961, the University of Washington appointed Greg Falls as Executive Director of the School of Drama, and the Falls family – now including two daughters — moved to Seattle.
 Jean performed in A Midsummer Night’s Dream at Green Lake Aqua Theatre.
 After a couple of years, Jean and Greg began to look for a space to open a contemporary summer theatre, to complement the two-year-old Seattle Repertory Theatre that staged classic plays during the winter.
 This led to the 1965 opening of ACT at its original Queen Anne location on West Roy.
 Jean noted that Jim Whittaker– the first American to summit Mt.
 Everest and an originator of REI – had used the Redding Building as a staging area.

 In 1974, Jean began to write lyrics, often in collaboration with composer Rob Duisberg.
 Her work included lyrics for performances at ACT, Empty Space, and Issaquah’s Village Theatre.
 In 1999, she performed her final stage role in a production of Margaret Edson’s WIT at Seattle Repertory Theatre.
-She also travelled with the show to theatres in Houston, Phoenix, and Tucson.
+She also traveled with the show to theatres in Houston, Phoenix, and Tucson.